Strawberry mousse

 • Keep aside 2-3 strawberries for the final garnish and add the rest in a blender or food processor, puree the fresh strawberries with lemon juice, salt and sugar until smooth.

-• If using gelatin, soak it over 4 tablespoons of cold water in a small bowl.
+• If using gelatin, soak it in 4 tablespoons of cold water in a small bowl.
 Let it sit for about 5 minutes to bloom.
 Then, microwave it for 10-15 seconds until dissolved.
 Be careful not to overheat.
 Set aside to cool slightly.

 • Transfer the strawberry puree to a bowl and reserve ¼ cup of the puree aside for assembling the mousse.